iterative/dvc.org/content/docs/command-reference/push.md

 these commands.

 The `dvc push` command allows us to upload data to remote storage.
-It doesn't save any changes in the code or DVC-files.
-(Those should be saved by using `git commit` and `git push`).
+It doesn't save any changes in the code or DVC-files (those should be saved by using `git commit` and `git push`).

 💡 For convenience, a Git hook is available to automate running `dvc push` after